 Media content.
 You can add media content to your assignments so your students can receive more in-depth knowledge of the topic.
-Google Classroom supports adding video, PDFs, Google Docs or Google Forms survey
+Google Classroom supports adding video, PDFs, Google Docs, or Google Forms survey

 This tool is free for teachers and students, but to use the app, you must register your school for the Google for Education platform first.

 Canvas is an open-source learning management platform.
-It provides the learning environment for students of all grade levels, from K12 to higher education.
+It provides a learning environment for students of all grade levels, from K12 to higher education.
 The platform's primary goal is to automate administrative tasks so that teachers can focus on the teaching process.